lucasdavila/dbbackup/README.md

 **3. create your schedules in _/schedules/your_schedule_file_name_:**
-<pre>command /usr/bin/pg_dump --host localhost --port 5432 --username "postgres" --format custom --blobs --verbose
+<pre>command /usr/bin/pg_dump --no-password --host localhost --port 5432 --username "postgres" --format custom --blobs --verbose
 --file "%(file)s" data-base-name

 # the options below also can be passed via command line when the script backup.py is called (see step 5).